 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of two years, the average net price paid by all freshmen at Delgado Community College has decreased by an average of 15.3% per year.
+Over a period of three years, the average net price paid by all freshmen at Delgado Community College has decreased by an average of 9.0% per year.
 This means the average aid given to freshmen has risen faster than total costs at the school.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?